Pelosi says attack on husband weighs on her future plans

 AP Congressional Correspondent

-WASHINGTON (AP) — House Speaker Nancy Pelosi said Monday her decision on whether or not to remain in Congress if Democrats lose control in the midterm elections has been impacted by the assault on her husband at the family’s home in San Francisco.
+WASHINGTON (AP) — House Speaker Nancy Pelosi said Monday the brutal attack on her husband will impact her decision on whether to remain in Congress after the midterm election, as she called on Republicans to stop the misinformation that is fueling political violence and urged Americans to “vote to defend our democracy.”

-The Democratic leader did not disclose her plans for her future, at a time when many expect Pelosi and other Democrats would step down from leadership if the party suffers losses.
-But during an interview with CNN, Pelosi said with certainty that the attack on her 82-year-old husband has weighed into her thinking.
+In a wide-ranging CNN interview, the Democratic leader did not disclose her future plans if the party loses the House majority, as many believe Pelosi and others will step down.
+Known for her stiff resolve, Pelosi’s voice cracked with emotion and she acknowledged she was “close to tears” as she described the trauma of the attack on her 82-year-old husband and the sadness she felt for the country.

+“I’m sad because of my husband, but I’m also sad for our country,” Pelosi said.

 “I have to say my decision will be affected about what happened in the last week or two,” Pelosi said on CNN.